Out there in Jutland

 In 2015, I left Kansas and moved to Scotland to study History and Archaeology at the University of Edinburgh.
 It’s Year 3.

-Since moving to Scotland, I’ve met amazing new friends, joined the Edinburgh Uni Mountaineering Club to climb mountains, worked on digs from Neolithic settlements in Romania, Medieval castles and kirkyards in the UK, and examined the skeletal remains from a Roman trade city in Italy.
+Since moving to Scotland, I’ve met amazing new friends, joined the Edinburgh Uni Mountaineering Club, worked on digs from Neolithic settlements in Romania, Medieval castles and kirkyards in the UK, and examined the skeletal remains from a Roman trade city in Italy.
 During term time, I volunteer at the Royal Botanic Garden Edinburgh and the National Museum of Scotland.
 I don’t remember all of it, but it’s been pretty great so far.

-In the future, I’d like to create exhibits which translate the complexities of history to the general public in new and exciting ways.
+In the future, I’d like to help translate the complexities of history to the general public in new and exciting ways.
 I love seeing people engage with history and a big part of my life has been dedicated to helping history come alive.
 (I also just wanna live out my dreams as a curator/cat lady.)

 This blog is a thank you for all the amazing people who put up with my incessant complaining.